dotkernel/dot-navigation/README.md

 ## Components

 A menu, or navigation container, is a class implementing the \RecursiveIterator interface.
-It has a hierarchical structure, with nodes called pages(see the `Page` class) that may have children.
-It is basically a tree
+It has a hierarchical structure, with nodes called pages (see the `Page` class) that may have children.
+It is basically a tree.

 A Page extends the NavigationContainer class.
 The NavigationContainer is the top most node which represents the entire menu.
-The children of this node are Page instances that defines each navigation item.
+The children of this node are Page instances that define each navigation item.

-A page has a reference to its parent, and can have options and attributes.
-There are no limitation on what is accepted as options or attributes.
+A page has a reference to its parent and can have options and attributes.
+There is no limitation on what is accepted as options or attributes.

 Options can be any piece of information that describes a page.
-Some predefined options exists, in order for the navigation module to work seamlessly with other dot modules.
+Some predefined options exist in order for the navigation module to work seamlessly with other dot modules.

-Attributes are key value pairs that defines the menu item.
-They are usually inserted as html attributes when parsing the menu, but of course, this is implementation specific.
+Attributes are key value pairs that define the menu item.
+They are usually inserted as HTML attributes when parsing the menu, but of course, this is implementation-specific.

-A `NavigationService` class, is the service that handles all defined menu container.
-It can fetch the container from its provider, check if a page is active or not and get the page's generated URI.
+A `NavigationService` class, is the service that handles all defined menu containers.
+It can fetch the container from its provider, check if a page is active or not, and get the page's generated URI.

 ## Container providers

 Each menu can be created from different sources.
 The responsibility of creating a menu container from the source falls on a container provider.

 Each provider must implement the interface `ProviderInterface` and be registered in the ProviderPluginManager.